laidlaw42/ableton-live-midi-remote-scripts/README.md

 to the code as I figure out what each function does.

-- Most of the code is from these [Behringer FCB1020 scripts](http://remotescripts.blogspot.com) by Hanz Petrov, if I can find their git or another source to credit I will.
+- Most of the code is from these [Behringer FCB1020 scripts](http://remotescripts.blogspot.com) by Hanz Petrov, if I can find their git or another source to credit them appropriately then I will do so.
 Let me know here if the site is gone, I have archived it for posterity.
-- For the Push 2, user [jzgdev](https://github.com/jzgdev/Push2UserModeScript">) has a working Push 2 User Mode.
+- For the Push 2, user [jzgdev](https://github.com/jzgdev/Push2UserModeScript>) has a working Push 2 User Mode.
 - [More information](https://structure-void.com/ableton-live-midi-remote-scripts/) on MIDI remote scripts, the Live API documentation, Push scripts, and [decompiled scripts](https://github.com/gluon) for more current versions of Live by Julien Bayle.